yash-aryan/WeatherApp/README.md

 # Overview

-This is a simple project where I make use of async/promises to fetch and display weather data from a third party API
+This is a simple project where I make use of async/promises to fetch and display weather data from a third party API.

+<h3><a href="https://yash-aryan.github.io/WeatherApp/" target="_blank">View Live Demo</a></h3>

 -   This is the work-in-progress GUI version of the web-app.
 -   **Utilized Webpack** for bundling together all the files used to create this project.